 Murder & Manslaughter

-Michelle has successfully defended and prosecuted a wide range of murder and manslaughter cases.
+Michelle has successfully defended and prosecuted a wide range of Murder & Manslaughter cases.

 - R v M (2016) – Death from carbon monoxide poisoning caused by a blocked flue during building works found to be in breach of Health and Safety regulations.